TABLE OF CONTENTS

 Are You Eligible for an Asset Depletion Loan?

-Income is an important qualifying criterion for determining whether you qualify for a loan and your loan amount.
+Income is an important factor qualifying criterion for determining whether you qualify for a loan and your loan amount.
 However, it’s not the only factor lenders consider.

-To determine if you’re eligible for an asset depletion loan, you can add up your liquid assets and use the formula we discussed above to determine your monthly cash flow, which lenders will consider your income.
+To determine if you’re eligible for an asset depletion loan, you can add up your liquid assets and use the formula we discussed above to calculate your monthly cash flow, which lenders will consider your income.
 Then, they’ll compare that to your monthly debts to determine if you can afford to repay the mortgage loan.

 Graphic depicting a bar about 70% full with text that reads, “If you are >59 1/2 you may be able to use a portion of your retirement account assets.”